 Refunds Due to a Credit Balance.
-When a student has a credit balance, the Office of Business Affairs pays the credit balance directly to the student no later than 14 days after the credit balance appears on the student's account.
+When a student has a credit balance, the Office of Business Affairs directly pays the student the credit balance no later than 14 days after the credit balance appears on the student's account.
 In case of a PLUS loan executed by a parent, the credit balance is paid as designated to the parent.
 An exception to payment of refunds is made when the College has the student's written permission to hold credit balances on his/her account.